rthalley/dnspython/README.md

 ### Notices

 Python 2.x support ended with the release of 1.16.0.
-Dnspython 2.0.0 through 2.2.x support Python 3.6 and later.
-For dnspython 2.3.x, the minimum supported Python version is 3.7, and for 2.4.x the minimum supported verison is 3.8.
+Dnspython 2.6.x supports Python 3.8 and later, though support for 3.8 ends on October 14, 2024.
-We plan to align future support with the lifetime of the Python 3 versions.
+Dnspython 2.7.x supports Python 3.9 and later.
+Future support is aligned with the lifetime of the Python 3 versions.

 Documentation has moved to [dnspython.readthedocs.io](https://dnspython.readthedocs.io).